 12 Legitimate Work-From-Home Careers

-When starting your search for a legitimate home-based job, keep in mind that any position, working from home or not, will pay better if you have experience.
+A work-from-home career is attainable for most people with a computer, mobile device, and internet access.
+Unfortunately, work-from-home scams are becoming more prevalent as such jobs become more common—which can make it hard to separate the legitimate opportunities from the fake ones.
+When starting your search for a genuine home-based job, keep in mind that any position, working from home or not, will pay better if you have experience.
 Start your search for an at-home job by looking in areas where you have some experience or education, if possible.

-There are a lot of bogus job listings for this industry, so be sure to look for warning signs of a scam.
+Home transcription jobs tend to be geared toward those with a bit of experience.
+Typically, it takes some prior work as a transcriptionist to snag higher-paying gigs.
+Areas of expertise include corporate, financial, legal, and medical transcription.
+There are a lot of false job listings for this industry, so be sure to look for warning signs of a scam.
 Check to make sure any opportunity is safe, and get to know what a legitimate home transcription job looks like.

-If you are bilingual, this opens a lot of possibilities for legitimate work-from-home opportunities, such as jobs at bilingual call centers, translation jobs, online teaching, and more.
+Being bilingual opens a lot of possibilities for legitimate work-from-home opportunities, such as jobs at bilingual call centers, translation jobs, online teaching, and more.
 Many translation jobs are done by freelancers, but some companies hire home-based translators as employees.